Skip to content

 Dr. Peter Attia

 Peter Attia is one of the most renowned people in the longevity scene.
-The American doctor and health researcher is known, among other things, for his podcast “The Drive” , in which he and guests discuss a variety of topics for a healthy and Long life discussed.
-Peter Attia also became known outside the scientific community with his new bestselling book 'Outlive - The Science and Art of Longevity' .
+The American doctor and health researcher is known, among other things, for his podcast "The Drive" in which he discusses with guests a variety of topics for a healthy and long life.
+With his new Bestselling book 'Outlive – The Science and Art of Longevity' Peter Attia also became known outside the scientific community.

 Dave Asprey

-On a trip to Tibet, the American computer scientist Dave Asprey enjoyed a tea with typical yak butter and noticed that he felt much better physically and mentally.
-This experience was, in a sense, the starting signal for a new life for today's entrepreneur and best-selling author of 'Superhuman'.
-He summarized his findings as the Bulletproof Diet and has set himself the goal of living to 180 years old.
+On a trip to Tibet, the American computer scientist enjoyed Dave Asprey, a tea with typical yak butter and noticed that he felt much better physically and mentally.
+This experience was, in a way, the starting signal for a new life for the entrepreneur and bestselling author of 'Superhuman'.
+He summarized his findings as a Bulletproof Diet and has set himself the goal of living to the age of 180.

 Bryan Johnson

 The successful American entrepreneur invests several million dollars annually in his own rejuvenation program 'Blueprint'.
-You can read about the specific steps he takes and which supplements complement his strict nutritional routine in our article about Bryan Johnson's Project Blueprint.
-He describes himself as the “most examined” person on earth.
+You can find out which concrete steps he takes and which supplements complement his strict nutritional routine in our article about Bryan Johnson's Project Blueprint.
+He describes himself as the "most studied" person on earth.

 Do you know how old you really are (biologically)?
 The epiAge test gives you an epigenetic answer to this question.

-The strategies for extending health span are diverse and include nutrition, exercise, supplements as well as various high-tech methods.
-To improve lives, we need to understand aging and the process behind it and focus on slowing it down.
+Strategies for extending health span are varied and include diet, exercise, supplements, and various high-tech methods.
+To improve life, we must understand aging and the process behind it and focus on slowing it down.

-It is extremely important to continue to use time and resources for research in the future in order to open up opportunities to support the pursuit of healing and long-term health with knowledge gain.
-Regardless of whether the driving force is an individual disease or aging in general.
+It is extremely important to continue to invest time and resources in research in order to open up opportunities to underpin the pursuit of healing and long-term health with the acquisition of knowledge.
+Regardless of whether the driving force is a single disease or aging in general.

-While some well-known personalities take a very extreme path towards longevity, MoleQlar is about showing interested people all the possibilities.
+While some famous people take a very extreme path towards longevity, MoleQlar is about showing interested people all the possibilities.
 We want to help you improve your life.
-Whether this happens with supplements, changes in eating habits or other methods is entirely up to you.
+Whether that happens with supplements, changes in eating habits or other methods is entirely up to you.

-After all, good and long-lasting health does not begin with a single test and does not end with a few powders to be taken sporadically.
-Maintaining health begins with you - with your willingness to learn more about your body and strengthen it.
+After all, good and long-term health does not begin with a single test and does not end with a few powders that are taken sporadically.
+Maintaining health begins with you - with your willingness to learn more about your body and to strengthen it.

-An epigenetic age test can be a good start to find out where you stand.
-Based on this, certain nutritional hacks, the right exercise and selected Supplements can support your journey towards a healthy future.
-A fairly new approach in longevity research is the proteome.
-Proteomics deals with the evaluation of all the proteins in your cells.
-This means scientists can use a new approach to get information about your health.
+A epigenetic age test can be a good start to find out where you stand.
+From there, certain nutritional hacks, the right exercise and selected supplements support your journey towards a healthy future.
+A relatively new approach in longevity research is the proteome.
+The proteomics deals with the evaluation of all proteins in your cells.
+This allows scientists to obtain information about your health using a new approach.
 In collaboration with the renowned LMU, MoleQlar was able to release one of the first proteomics tests.
-If you want to find out more about your molecular profile , this is a worthwhile introduction to longevity.
+If you want to know more about your molecular profile want to experience, this is worth it as an introduction to longevity.

 Discover your proteome with MoleQlar's Molecular Profile test.
-Find out more now.
+Learn more now.

 Sources